-This paper describes the practical use of ASTERIX CAT-240 messages for the distribution of radar video in naval command and control systems.
-The standard, which has emerged from the European Air Traffic Control community, offers a method of harmonising the exchange of radar video from a sensor or server in to multiple display clienst.
-This paper describes the background to the standard and explains some of the practical challenges for deployed applications in naval command and control applications.
+This paper describes the practical use of ASTERIX CAT-240 messages for the network distribution of radar video.
+The standard, which has emerged from the European Air Traffic Control community, offers a method of harmonising the exchange of radar video from a sensor or server into multiple display clients.
+This paper describes the background to the standard and explains some of the practical challenges for deployed systems in terms of IP fragmentation, compression and standards.